Lovely-Experiences/FileView.php/README.md

 # FileView.php

-An easy to setup PHP script that allows you to display file directories for download and preview.
+An easy to setup PHP script that allows you to display files and directories for download and preview.

 # Docs